Alzheimer's Prevention: Nutrition & Lifestyle

 - Maintain regular check-ups with healthcare practitioners—Take all medications, as prescribed.
 Have one pharmacy or doctor confirm that the drugs you receive from different sources have no risks for interactions or interference from non-prescription drugs or herbal supplements.

 - Keep your mind active.
 While the debate continues over whether cognitive exercises will help lower the risk of Alzheimer's disease, keeping your mind nimble will enhance your overall well-being.
-You can also check out these memory games.

 - Keep an active social life and strive to widen your social network.
 Studies have shown that having a large social network may lower the risk of developing dementia.
 Volunteering for nonprofit organizations with missions that are important to you is one way to expand your circle of friends and acquaintances.

 - Keep yourself informed.
-Learn about recent advances in research on preventive activities and treatments for your condition, for instance through the services and news alerts provided to you by the BrightFocus Foundation.
+Learn about recent advances in research on preventive activities and treatments for your condition, for instance through the services and news alerts provided to you by BrightFocus Foundation.